 So I have good news and bad news.
 The bad news is that a shit-ton of people have herpes (including probably myself).
-The good news is that the vast majority of people never show symptoms and don’t have enough for it to show up in their blood levels.
+The good news is that the vast majority of people never show symptoms and don’t have the viral load required for it to show up in their blood levels.

-See, there are two types of Herpes: HSV-1 and HSV-2.
-HSV-1 usually causes breakouts around the mouth — we just call them canker sores or fever blisters.
-Over 80% of the population has HSV-1 although at any given time almost none of us have a break out.
-HSV-2 causes breakouts around the genitals.
-The majority of people never get breakouts or get such minor breakouts that they don’t even realize that it’s herpes.
+See, there are two types of herpes simplex virus: HSV-1 and HSV-2.
+HSV-1 usually causes breakouts around the mouth — we just call them cold sores or fever blisters.
+Over 80% of the population has HSV-1, although at any given time almost none of us have a breakout.
+HSV-2 causes breakouts around the genitals.18 The majority of people never get breakouts or get such minor breakouts that they don’t even realize that it’s herpes.
 My friend who has had a breakout said that he originally thought his was just a bug bite.
 It wasn’t until a second one showed up that he decided to get it checked out.
 It’s been over three years and he hasn’t had another breakout since.
-He’s also in a monogamous relationship and his girlfriend has never had a break out.
+He’s also in a monogamous relationship and his girlfriend has never had a breakout.

-Herpes never goes away, but it’s harmless.
-In fact, even if you do get breakouts, most people stop getting them after a couple years.
-And if you’re one of the unlucky few who actually does get a bad break out, you can take medication to suppress them.
+Herpes never goes away, but it’s relatively harmless.
+In fact, even if you do get breakouts, most people stop getting them after a couple of years.
+And if you’re one of the unlucky few who actually does get bad breakouts, you can take medication to suppress them.
 So there.
 Not worried about herpes anymore… After all, I probably already have it, and so do many of you.

 Living With It: Expensive and stressful, but assuming you’re not African, you’ll live.

 US Prevalence: 1.1 million 19

 RAW Score: 1,250 Partners (significantly fewer partners if engaging in anal sex)

 Condoms Protect: Yes